-The FM revolution changed the sound forever and killed analog synthesizers from the eighties.
+The FM revolution changed the sound forever.

 Power supply is internal.

 VOICES main core 8-bit CPU Hitachi HD63A03X manages 16 FM digital voices.

 The YM2128 generates 6 syncable sinewave oscillators or "Operator" each with individual volume settings and detune.

 32 different combinations Algorithms with frequency ratio or fixed frequency: the output is fed back to its input with 7 different levels feedback.

 As general rule, high values feedback results in rich harmonic contents.